Juliane Koepcke Surviving A Plan Crash.

 Background

-On October 13, 1972, Uruguayan Air Force Flight 571, a Fairchild FH-227D, was carrying 45 passengers, including members of a Uruguayan rugby team, their friends, and family.
-They were en route from Montevideo, Uruguay, to Santiago, Chile.
+On October 13, 1972, Uruguayan Air Force Flight 571, a Fairchild FH-227D aircraft, departed with 45 people on board, including members of a Uruguayan rugby team along with their friends and family.
+The flight was traveling from Montevideo, Uruguay, to Santiago, Chile.

 The Crash

-The flight encountered severe weather conditions, including turbulence and snowstorms, while crossing the Andes mountains.
-The pilots lost their bearings and, believing they were over Chile, began to descend.
-Unfortunately, they were still over the mountains and crashed into a remote area at an altitude of about 12,000 feet.
+The flight faced extreme weather while crossing the Andes mountains, battling intense turbulence and snowstorms that challenged both pilots and passengers.
+Disoriented and believing they were over Chile, the pilots began their descent—unaware they were still above the rugged mountain peaks.
+Tragically, the plane crashed into a remote area at roughly 12,000 feet.

 Immediate Aftermath